purijatin/Distributed-Key-Value-DB/README.md

 This is a micro-stable implementation of a distributed Key-Value pair database.

-In the current version system includes a primary node, which is responsible for replicating all changes to a set of secondary nodes where secondary nodes might join and leave at arbitrary times.
+The current version system includes a primary node, which is responsible for replicating all changes to a set of secondary nodes where secondary nodes might join and leave at arbitrary times.
 Clients contacting the primary node directly can use all operations on the key-value store, while clients contacting the secondaries can only use lookups.

 The two set of operations in detail are: